Strauss-Kahn demands hearing in prostitution inquiry

 The Carlton Affair started with the discovery earlier this year of a network that supplied prostitutes to clients of the luxury Carlton hotel in the northern city of Lille.

-Among them is an executive from a public works company who told investigators he organized corporate hospitality events that included time with prostitutes and where Strauss-Kahn was present.
+Among them is an executive from a public works company who told investigators he organised corporate hospitality events that included time with prostitutes and where Strauss-Kahn was present.

 "I even wonder if all this is not politically motivated," his other lawyer, Henri Leclerc, told France Info radio.
 "Enough is enough.
 If Mr Strauss-Kahn is being accused of something let it be said."

-Unlike organizing prostitution, availing of the services of a prostitute is not illegal in France.
+Unlike organising prostitution, availing of the services of a prostitute is not illegal in France.
 But the flow of revelations from the still-unfinished inquiry into the affair has done nothing for Strauss-Kahn's image.

 The now-bearded and jobless Strauss-Kahn, along with former TV star wife Anne Sinclair, remain the subject of regular media coverage.
 In recent weeks stories have said his most faithful political allies are deserting a man once considered one of the world's most powerful.